12 Nested Layouts

 #> → heatmap built with `geom_tile()`

 When ggheatmap()/quad_layout() is added to a stack_layout(), it will also set the active context to itself, which means subsequent addition will be directed to ggheatmap()/quad_layout().
 One exception is the ggheatmap()/quad_layout() itself, which cannot be added to another quad_layout().
-In this case, they will be added directly to the stack_layout().
+In this case, they will be added directly to the stack_layout(), ignoring the active context.

 stack_discretev(small_mat) +